 Check the information below and if you don’t find what you are looking for, contact us.
 We’re here to help!

 My Aplus Uniforms is the Saint Thomas school uniform provider.
 To order online, please visit the My Aplus Uniforms website.
-For information about our Uniform Policy, check out this Uniform Chart or contact the School Office with questions.
+For information about our Uniform Policy, check out our Saint Thomas School uniform policy or contact the School Office with questions.

 We participate in the Universal Lunch Program.
-Meals are prepared on-site daily and safely served to students in their classrooms.
+Meals are prepared on-site daily and safely served to students in the lunchroom.

 We work diligently with the Kent County Health Department and Michigan Department of Education School Nutrition Office to provide healthy food in the safest possible way.
 We keep our students’ growth and development in mind when working with this school lunch program.
 If you have questions about ordering or menu items , please contact our school office at 616-458-4228.

 Visit our “We Wear Saint Thomas Store” to purchase Saint Thomas spirit cloting.

 - Adult, child and infant items/sizes available

 - Select from several colors, logos, and styles

 - Customize your item with one of several school logos